MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/preview-schedule-board.md

 ## Configuration considerations

 - During preview, the new schedule board is only available in English.
-- The new schedule board will currently only appear within the Universal Resouurce Scheduling app - not yet available in other apps.
+- The new schedule board will currently only appear within the Universal Resource Scheduling app - not yet available in other apps.
 - After enabling the preview, if you uninstall the Universal Resource Scheduling solution, you'll have to disable the schedule board again.
-- The new schedule board is currently supported on Edge, Chrome, and Firefox browsers.
+- The new schedule board is currently supported on Microsoft Edge, Chrome, and Firefox browsers.
 Currently, Internet Explorer 11 is not supported.

 ### When to use the new versus current schedule board